VahidDanesh/ai4robotics/HWs/HW7/README.md

 The training script will:
 1. Load the MuJoCo pusher dataset
-2. Train a neural network with the following default parameters:
+2. Train a neural network
-   - Hidden size: 256
-   - Number of layers: 2
-   - Batch size: 64
-   - Number of epochs: 100
 3. Save the trained model to `trained_pusher_policy.pt`

 ## Visualizing the Model